 The offering at the annual feast of our ancestral church with St George as the patron saint, was fowl.
 Many ladies in the area would conditionally promise St George that they would offer Him a fowl in case at least 10 of the dozen chicks would survive through.
 Now the responsibility to take care of the chicks rested with St George and in case he failed, he lost a fowl during the annual feast!

 After about six weeks of rearing the chicks, the mother hen would either avoid them or peck them away as they have now become capable enough to take care of themselves.
 They now grow as ‘Free Range’ to produce eggs or to end up as entrée at the family dinner.

-With rubber plantations replacing the pineapple and tapioca cultivation in our farm land, the forage for the fowls reduced.
-The spurt in vehicular traffic on the road in front of the house made it unsafe for the birds.
+With rubber plantations replacing the pineapple and tapioca cultivation in our farm land, forage for the fowls reduced.
+Spurt in vehicular traffic on the road in front of our house made it unsafe for the birds.
 Easy availability of eggs and chicken meat at affordable prices without hassles made rearing of fowls uneconomical.
 All these factors, along with the age of my mother contributed to the sad end of fowl rearing at our home, as also in much of rural Kerala.
 At the very thought of those childhood days with the ‘Free Range’ brood around, I am flooded with a wave of nostalgia.

 PS – Thanks to Veteran Colonel Baby Mathews – the idea for this article emanated from a telephonic conversation with him.